sandtable/sbot/README.md

 ## What it does

-In Slack, you can ask SBot about the price of spot instances.
+You can ask SBot about the price of spot instances in Slack.

 You can simply ask: "What is the current price of c4.large instances?"

 If you are not sure about the available AWS instance types you can ask: "Which instance types have at least 30 CPU and 128GB RAM?"

-And finally, you can ask: "What are the cheapest instance types with at least 4 CPU and 10 GB of memory?"
+And finally, you can ask for the cheapest instance types in your region: "What are the cheapest instance types with at least 4 CPU and 10 GB of memory?"

-## How to try it
+## More information

+This project has been submitted to the AWS Chatbot Challenge 2017.
+[Visit the project page for more information.](https://devpost.com/software/sbot)

+This project uses Amazon Lex and AWS Lambda.

 ## What's next for SBot